 c.
 ImplementingDescribe the ways in which the district provides:

 “inservice activities coupled with followup support appropriate to accomplish district-level and school-level improvement goals and standards.”

 d.
 Evaluating“Provide for the continuous evaluation of the quality and effectiveness of professional development programs in order to eliminate ineffective programs and strategies and to expand effective ones.
 Evaluations must consider the impact of such activities on the performance of participating educators and their students' achievement and behavior.”

 Describe the ways in which the district evaluates major professional development efforts to document the effectiveness of the programs and the efficacy of the use of the funds for professional development.

 e.
 Master Plan for Inservice Activities“The master plan shall be updated annually by September 1, must be based on input from teachers and district and school instructional leaders, and must use the latest available student achievement data and research to enhance rigor and relevance in the classroom.
 Each district inservice plan must be aligned to and support the school-based inservice plans and school improvement plans pursuant to s.
 1001.42(18).
 District plans must be approved by the district school board annually in order to ensure compliance with subsection (1) and to allow for dissemination of research-based best practices to other districts.
 District school boards must submit verification of their approval to the Commissioner of Education no later than October 1, annually.”

 Describe the development and ongoing maintenance process for the district’s Master Plan for Inservice Activities for all district employees from all fund sources.

 f.
-Individual Professional Development Plans“Require each school principal to establish and maintain an individual professional development plan for each instructional employee assigned to the school as a seamless component to the school improvement plans developed pursuant to s.
+Individual Professional Development PlansEach school principal may establish and maintain an individual professional development plan for each instructional employee assigned to the school as a seamless component to the school improvement plans developed pursuant to s.
 1001.42(18).
 The individual professional development plan must: